santoseds/CafeteriaReactJs/README.md

 # CafeteriaReactJs

-Create a db.json file with some data
+Create a db.json file with

 {
   "foooods": [